rust-lang/book/second-edition/src/appendix-01-keywords.md

 ### Keywords Currently in Use

+The following keywords currently have the functionality described.

 * `as` - perform primitive casting, disambiguate the specific trait containing an item, or rename items in `use` and `extern crate` statements
 * `break` - exit a loop immediately